 With the earthy yet melon-like flavor of the cucumber and the floral notes of the lavender, I love the way these two meld together.
 Throw in some gin with its herbal characteristics and you have the makings for a delicious cocktail.

 Along with those lovely flavors, this gin fizz includes an important ingredient: an egg white.
-Traditionally, an egg white always starred as the distinguishing ingredient in a gin fizz.
-Some modern recipes, however, skip the egg white, but you can’t get that signature frothy head and silky texture without using an egg white.
+In a traditional Ramos gin fizz, an egg white always starred as the distinguishing ingredient in a gin fizz.
+Some recipes, however, skip the egg white, but you can’t get that signature frothy head and silky texture without using an egg white.

 If you’re squeamish about using a raw egg white, you can always leave it out.
 While the drink won’t technically be a gin fizz, you’ll still have a tasty cocktail on your hands.
 Ultimately, it’s up to your comfort level, but I figure I’ve been known to eat my share of raw cookie dough and cake batter and enjoy plenty of gin fizzes without consequence.
 Living on the edge as they say.